nikolai-katkov/do-me-lint/README.md

 - More illustrative than any configuration format
 - Easy to export: no API keys
 - Easy to update: auto-save, no need to commit
-- Enjoyable working with data: change history, comments, custom styling, sorting, filtering
+- Inherent Google Sheets features: change history, comments, custom styling, sorting, filtering

-### Forking
+### Forking the rules spreadsheet

 1. Open a [source](https://docs.google.com/spreadsheets/d/149ecBpNj1mfgTKlCcVwxdKbi5VDNeJdsVW-c2Y62z9k/edit#gid=1499443148) spreadsheet
 2. Clone it by selecting menu `File` -> `Make a copy`